Actions

 Returning from actions

 In many cases, after submitting data the server sends some data back as well.
+Usually an error message if something failed.
 Anything returned from your action function can be accessed using the reactive action.result property.
 The value of this property can change each time you submit your action.

 tsx